The Club in the Community

 Utilizing a grant from The University Club Foundation, CAC hosts this annual event in support of long-term Club partner College Bound, which mentors DC public high school students through high school graduation and the college admissions process.
 During Career Night, Club member volunteer facilitators and friends come out to share their expertise and insights with College Bound students in industry-specific roundtable workshops that give the students the opportunity to explore various career fields of interest.
 The evening includes a dinner with a keynote address, raffle prizes, and a program that provides information and guidance regarding financial aid and college admissions to the students' parents and guardians.

-STEAD PARK SPORTS DAY
+STEAD PARK COMMUNITY DAY

 PROFESSIONAL & CHILDRENS' CLOTHING DRIVE

 In August, CAC partners with A Wider Circle and NCCF to collect new and gently used career clothing for the men and women enrolled in A Wider Circle's welfare-to-work program and NCCF’s outreach to vulnerable children, youth, and families.

 PETERSON GRANT FIELD TRIPS